nytlabs/streamtools/README.md

 Blocks fall roughly into one of four categories:
 * *source* blocks : these collect data from the world.
-* *sink blocks* : these send data back out to the world, e.g. by querying an API, writing to a databse, or broadcasting on a websocket.
+* *sink* blocks : these send data back out to the world.
-* *transfer blocks* : these recieve messages, operate on them, and broadcast the result.
+* *transfer* blocks : these recieve messages, operate on them, and broadcast the result.
-* *state blocks* : these recieve incoming messages and learn from them, maintaining a state.
+* *state* blocks : these recieve incoming messages and learn from them, maintaining a state.

 usage